David-Mhatre/David_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DBCdxo9IWro" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For my first milestone I was building the chasis of the tiny wander robot, which is what carries the control board and seros and what moves.
-It is mostly made of plastic, as are the servos that make it move.
-The wheels move this was quite challenging as many. ofthe pieces of plastic had tolerance issues in other words they didn't fit together so I had to use the variety of tools at my disposal to widen wholes or shrink parts as well the wrong screws and nuts I had to become quite creative with how I made things work
+My first milestone was to construct the chasis of the little wander robot, which bears the control board and seros and moves.
+The majority of it is constructed of plastic, as are the servos that allow it to move.
+The wheels move this was quite difficult because many of the pieces of plastic had tolerance issues, meaning they didn't fit together, so I had to use a variety of tools at my disposal to widen wholes or shrink parts as well as the wrong screws and nuts I had to become quite creative with how I made things work.

 <!--- # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.